Site Specific Reports

 Some general reports are accessible to non-registered / public users.
 The design of burn service reports for public use is under way and drafts have been circulated to stakeholders for comment.
-It is expected that the stakeholder group will consider when and how to publish these.
+It is anticipated that stakeholders will inform the Burn Care Informatics Group how best to publish these.

-Any identified problems will be dealt with according to cause - some will be local and may need resolution by the service with support from the Burns Network Manager, while others may represent technical problems requiring support from the iBID team centrally.
+Any identified problems will be dealt with according to cause - some will be local and may need resolution by the Burn Service with support from the Burn Care Network Manager, whilst others may represent technical problems requiring support from the iBID team centrally.

 Introduction and Welcome